sforstephan/NK-model/readme.md

 generated using parameters `n` and `k`.
 The evolutionary process is simulated `repeat` times for `period` time steps.
 There is uncertainty in the evolutionary process, meaning that the agent might make a normally distributed error with mean `mean` and standard deviation `std` when estimating the fitness during the process of evolution.
 The model stores and returns simulated data, statistics, and a plot containing the mean fitness and confidence intervals with confidence level `confidence`.
 The computation of confidence intervals is contingent on the number of repetitions (i.e., observations).
-For less than 30 observations per timee step, the computation of the confidence intervals relies on the t-Distributions, and on the Normal Distribution otherwise.
+For less than 30 observations per timee step, the computation of the confidence intervals relies on the t-Distribution, and on the Normal Distribution otherwise.

 The model stores the following files: